 We study quantum dynamic phenomena in mesoscopic systems, which include superconducting circuits, low-dimensional semiconductor-based structures, nanomechanical resonators.
 We make use and develop the toolbox of modern condensed matter theory in order to sharpen our understanding of quantum phenomena, which are nowadays available for probing and controlling.
 Not only we study theoretically fundamental phenomena, such as Rabi oscillations and Landau-Zener-Stuckelberg-Majorana transitions, but we tightly relate our research to the experimental works.
-Recent results are outlined below, while complete list of the publications can be found in the Publications as well as at Scholar.
+Recent results are outlined below, while complete list of the publications can be found at Scholar.

 Qubit-Based Memcapacitors and Meminductors